 Before going to the Côte d’Azur, I have heard a lot about it, reading about “the famous names on the French Riviera beaches”, exclusive resorts, Hollywood stars who once got wet in shallow waters of Cannes, Nice, Saint-Tropez, about princess Grace, Picasso’s retreat.
+So, I just had to do my own French Riviera hopping.

 The Film Festival in Cannes or the Casino in Monte Carlo are the things you just have to hear about over the years, and the whole coast is wrapped in such a cloud of glamour-like advertisement that you have to think that this is probably “the best place on Earth”, with “the best sea and the best beaches”, and “the best…” everything!
 Prices included accordingly, of course.